IUREDCap/redcap-etl/docs/DeveloperGuide.md

 #### System tests
 To set up the system steps:

-1. In REDCap, create a project for the systems tests data using the "Upload a REDCap project XML file" option, and specify the following file from REDCap ETL:
+1. In REDCap, create a project using the
+   "Upload a REDCap project XML file" option for each of the following REDCap project files:

         tests/projects/Vists.REDCap.xml

-2. In REDCap, create a configuration project for the systems tests "Upload a REDCap project XML file" option, and specify the following file from REDCap ETL:

         tests/projects/VistsConfig.REDCap.xml
+        tests/projects/VistsLog.REDCap.xml

-2. Request an API token for the project you just created (or create a token if you are an admin).
-The token needs to have export and permission.
+2. Request an API token for each of the projects you just created (or create a token if you are an admin).
+The tokens need to have export permission.

+In the configuration project (created from the VisitsConfig.REDCap.xml file):

+1. Set the log project api token in the Admin form of the existing record to the token that you got for the log project (created using file VisitsLog.REDCap.xml).

+2. Set the data source API token in the ETL Process form to the value of the API token you got for the data project (created from file Visits.REDCap.xml).

+3, If you used a different username, password, or database name than those used in the example above for the MySQL database, change the values appropriately in the database connection string field.
+The syntax to use is:

+        MySQL:<db-host>:<db-username>:<db-password>:<db-name>

+The next thing you need to do is to create the configuration file for the Visits project:

+1. Copy the visits configuration file from the tests/config-init directory to the tests/config directory, for example, from the top-level directory:

+        cp tests/config-init/visits.ini tests/config

+2. Edit the file tests/config/visits.ini and set the following properties to appropriate values:

+    1. __redcap_api_url__ - set this to the URL for your REDCap's API.
+Be sure to set this to the URL for the _API_, which typically ends with "/api/".

+    2. __config_api_token__ - set this to the REDCap API token for your REDCap Vists Config project created above.

+You now need to run the web script installation script to install a web script that will handle DETs (Data Entry Triggers) from REDCap.
+The DET will be simulated, so you won't actually need to set this up in your REDCap configuration project as you normally would in a production installation.

+After the above steps have been completed successfully, you should be able to run the system tests by executing the following command in the top-level directory of your REDCap ETL installation:

+    ./vendor/bin/phpunit --testsuite system

 ### Running the Tests